Gloyns/elonmask/_pages/install.md

 1. Click the Load unpacked button that appears after enabling Developer mode.
 2. A file picker window will open.
 Navigate to the folder where you unzipped the extension (i.e., the Elon-Mask folder).
-3. Select the Elon-Mask folder and click Select Folder (or Open).
+3. Select the elon-mask folder and click Select Folder (or Open).

 <h2>Step 5: Confirm Installation</h2>